TobiasNissen/log4shell-poc/README.md

 ## Creating the capability-restricted Java interpreter
 The capability restricted Java interpreter was created by first analyzing the set of system calls required for the vulnerable application to work properly.
 This was done using `strace`.
-In particular, the following command was executed:
+In particular, the following command was executed from a `root` shell:
 ```
 strace -n -f -o trace.txt ./jdk1.8.0_20/bin/java -cp target/log4shell-1.0-SNAPSHOT.jar com.poc.VulnerableApp VulnerableApp
 ```